kazuma-desu/python-sfvmaster/README.md

     $ zencrc -r -{a|v|s|c}

-This function ideally would scan directories recursivly and apply the above-mentioned accordingly, though recursion actually doesnt do anythin at this point.
-Either way version 0.9 would most definitely have this function.
+This function ideally would scan directories recursivly and apply the above-mentioned accordingly, though recursion has some minor bugs on some windows systems
-__Version 0.9b is already in development__

 ## Things to expect in the future / Dev notes

-__This version refers to version "0.9.1.1b1" from this poin onwards__
+**"This version" refers to version "0.9.1.3b1" from this point onwards**

 ### A GUI

--This is something that I've already been working on since the begining of this project.
- While it is far from complete it is also definitely coming, so there's that.
+-This is something that I've already been working on since the begining of this project. (while it is far from complete it is also definitely coming).

 -Currently in the stage of design.

 -Probably will use this CLI tool as the main code base.

 ### Better CRC manipulation

 -This includes better and more efficent funcions to calculate and implement CRC32 checksums.

--Currently Alpha testing with "zlib" to see which is faster(compared against "binascii").
+-Currently Alpha testing a version with "zlib" to see which is faster(compared to "binascii").

 ### Better argument parsing

 -This version using argparse works but it also has its quirks, so possible fixes to those.

 -Possibly might switch to click in a future version.
 Possibly.

 -Small issue when using some arguments together(like -a & -s) will be fixed in next version

 ### Python 2 support and Cross-platform support

--Currently writen and supports only Python 3 hoping to fix that in the near future (I know this a easy and simple thing to do but for now it will remain in Python 3) -Non-critical file structure recursion issues in Windows hoping to fix that soon
+-Currently writen and supports only Python 3 hoping to fix that in the near future(I know this a easy and simple thing to do but for now it will remain in Python 3)

+-Non-critical file structure recursion issues in Windows hoping to fix that soon

+### Progress bars and other visual improvements

+-Future versions will have a better looking terminal interface

+-Progress bars to indicate, well, progress.

+-Better formatted terminal output in general

+-Colored terminal output